 - Complete the order form (a confirmation email will be sent to your UoM email address)

-- Once your order is ready, you will receive an email with collection details.* The collection lockers are located on Level 1 of the University of Melbourne Health Service (138–146 Cardigan St, Carlton.)
+- Once your order is ready, you will receive an email with confirmation details.

-Data collected will be kept completely confidential and used only for the purpose of the Safer Sex program.
+Data collected will be kept completely confidential and used only for the purpose of the Safer Sex Practices program evaluation.

 During the 2018 pilot students said…